 It took getting into a relationship with another self-harmer to see things from the outsiders perspective.
 Watching someone I love self-harm forced me to confront the consequences of my actions.
 I managed to stop self-harming, although I replaced it with a cannabis habit that had its own set of problems.

-Apart from an episode 2 years ago, I haven’t hurt myself since the age of 18.
-I was going through a bout of depression unlike any I’ve ever known (see my story of Depression) and I was flooded with suicidal thoughts.
+Apart from an episode two years ago, I haven’t hurt myself since the age of 18.
+I was going through a bout of depression unlike any I’ve ever known and I was flooded with suicidal thoughts.
 The night I talk about, that was the first night in weeks I didn’t want to die.
 Because, no matter what depression did to me, I could control the bleeding.
 When I cut, it helped to take away thoughts of suicide.

 My body is adorned with the scars of self-harm.
 But they aren’t scars of suicide attempts.
 They aren’t scars of wanting to die.
 They are scars of wanting to feel alive, and feel in control of the life I had.
 If I hadn’t self-harmed, I might not be here today.
 But I did, and I am.